Analytic Quality Glossary

 core definition

-Accreditation is the establishment or of the status, legitimacy or appropriateness of an institution, programme (i.e. composite of modules) or module of study.
+Accreditation is the establishment of the status, legitimacy or appropriateness of an institution, programme (i.e. composite of modules) or module of study.

 explanatory context